diarmuidoconnor/diary-fyp-1-2022-23/README.md

 + It may be that no prototype will be ready for the demonstration in early January.
 It depends on how much progress Kaiyu makes between now and then.
 + I explained the architectural difference between serverless (Amplify) and serverful (Heroku), the latter being the approach used in the recent labs in the Agile module.

+### Thu., Dec 8th (Meeting)

++ We discussed the first draft of a subset of the semester one report.
+The Application Functionality section has a lot of detail but needs some restructuring.
++ The real-time status-updating feature associated with order procession will require web socket technology, which Kayiu must research.
++ The Inspiration section mentions NestJS, which was not part of any previous discussion.
+Kaiyu would prefer it rather than pursue the serverless and Amplify stack.
+I agreed to let him follow this path, with the obvious caveat that it may impact how much he can achieve due to time constraints.
++ We agreed on some more sections of the report that Kayiu must draft for nexy week, in particular, Architecture and Data Design.